CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-3--Substitution-and-J.lagda.md

 --   ≃ PathP (λ i → A i → B i) f g)
 --   funexthalf-≃ (λ i → A i)
 ```

+As we've said, it is possible to continue down this road and do all of
+Homotopy Type Theory relying solely on the ``J``-rule.
+But working in
+the cubical style has significant advantages: far more equations hold
+automatically rather than having to be proved by hand.
+We've just seen
+an example of this: in ``sym-inv-from-J`` we've had to do a lot more
+work to show what in ``symP-inv`` was immediate.
+In the next Lecture
+we'll see the more cubical approach to composition of paths, and
+similar operations.

 ## Paths in Bool